App Release

 Public app release follows a structured workflow designed to ensure quality, compliance, and visibility across app stores.
 While exact steps may vary by platform, the overall process typically includes the following stages:

-A production-ready binary is generated for release, such as an .ipa file for iOS or an .aab or .apk file for Android.
+1. Build a release binary, a production-ready binary is generated for release, such as an .ipa file for iOS or an .aab or .apk file for Android.

-The application is signed with the appropriate distribution credentials, and a clear versioning strategy is applied to identify the release uniquely across updates.
+2. Signing and versioning, the application is signed with the appropriate distribution credentials, and a clear versioning strategy is applied to identify the release uniquely across updates.

-App store metadata is prepared, including the app name, description, screenshots, icons, privacy disclosures, and other information required for store listing and review.
+3. Store metadata preparation, app store metadata is prepared, including the app name, description, screenshots, icons, privacy disclosures, and other information required for store listing and review.

-The release is submitted to the relevant app store, such as the Apple App Store or Google Play, either manually or through an automated release workflow.
+4. Submission to the app store, the release is submitted to the relevant app store, such as the Apple App Store or Google Play, either manually or through an automated release workflow.

-Submitted applications go through a review process in which the app store evaluates functionality, security, content, and policy compliance before public availability.
+5. App review, submitted applications go through a review process in which the app store evaluates functionality, security, content, and policy compliance before public availability.

-If the application meets the platform’s guidelines, it is approved for release.
+6. Approval, if the application meets the platform’s guidelines, it is approved for release.
 If issues are found, the submission may be rejected and require changes before resubmission.

 How App Store Review and Approval Works